Sunday, 21 June 2026

 "Host" is some kind of a natural continuation (some say a little bit exaggerated as the guitar section was drawn back in favor for the electronica arrangements) of "One Second" and seems to be the Paradise Lost's "Reload" LP.

-The infamous (nu-metal?)
+The infamous (NU-metal?)
 "St.Anger" has the counterpart collection of songs gathered under the name of "Believe in Nothing".

-Starting with the "Symbol of Life" album Paradise Lost re-establish their music within the Metal genre
+Starting with the "Symbol Of Life" album Paradise Lost re-establish their music within the Metal genre

 creating unforgettable songs up to this day much like (one of) their heroes did from "Death Magnetic" and their follow up LPs.